ericaluo/React_Practice/README.md

+# This is a storage for react practicing project
+# Missing node_modules folder because of the github desktop upload issue.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##This is a storage for react practicing project

 ## Available Scripts